 The closest school to Don Tret Community Elementary School is about 10 km away and supports grades 1-6.
 Because of the distance, which would be traveled by foot or bike, it is too far away for daily education.

-Please contact GLEF if you are interested in helping to support the construction of the Don Tret Community Elementary School at Info@GoldenLeafSchools.org, by donating through the secure link below or check by mail at:
+Please contact GLEF if you are interested in on-going support the Don Tret Community Elementary School at Info@GoldenLeafSchools.org, by donating through the secure link below or check by mail at: